pwning/public-writeup/hitcon2015/web500-use-after-flee/writeup.md

 As described in Taoguang's writeup, the bug is a use-after-free in unserializing `SplDoublyLinkedList` objects.
-PHP's object serialization allows a value reference a previously unserialized object (see [here](http://www.phpinternalsbook.com/classes_objects/serialization.html) for some more details).
+PHP's object serialization allows a value to reference a previously unserialized object (see [here](http://www.phpinternalsbook.com/classes_objects/serialization.html) for some more details).
 When an deserialized object's `__wakeup` method is called, it can free one of its member objects by reassigning the